adjippp/CRUD-Django-Python/README.md

     ```
     pip install django
     ```
-2. Execute the manage.py using
+2. Execute the manage.py (running the server) using
     ```
     python manage.py runserver
     ```